Yana Batyrshina: Career

 Batyrshina competed at the 1996 Summer Olympics, but she had a rough start at the preliminaries.
-She wept bitterly after several errant catches left her sitting in 13th place in preliminaries but since the top 20 advanced to semifinals, she redeemed her poor preliminary results and set her up perfectly for finals.
-But during her last event exercise, ribbon, she lost focus in the midst of a simple hand-to-hand exchange and dropped the apparatus.
-Batyrshina scored 9.683, putting her into second place overall ahead of Ukrainian Olena Vitrichenko.
+She wept after several errant catches left her sitting in 13th place in preliminary round.
+She performed better in the semifinals, but in the final, during her last event exercise, ribbon, she lost focus in the midst of a simple hand-to-hand exchange and dropped the apparatus.
+Batyrshina scored 9.683, and while she initially thought she had lost her chance at silver, her score ultimately put her into second place overall ahead of Ukrainian Olena Vitrichenko.
+She concluded her 1996 season by winning the all-around at the 1996 Grand Prix Final, tied with Yekaterina Serebrianskaya.

-Batyrchina polished off her 1996 season with a win in the all-around at the 1996 Grand Prix Final (tied with Yekaterina Serebrianskaya), a huge coup considering the depth of the field.
-She parlayed her success into a medal-winning 1997, including several Grand Prix golds.
+During the 1997 season, she won several gold medals on the Grand Prix circuit.
+She also won the inaugural Longines Prize for Elegance at the 1997 World Championships.

 Despite her success and desire to continuing competing through the 2000 Olympics, 1998 presented a new challenge for Batyrshina in the form of up-and-coming new Russian teammate Alina Kabaeva.
 Kabaeva would go on to win the 1998 European Championships, while Batyrshina would struggle with ribbon and finish third in the all-around.
-Batyrshina picked up three more medals in apparatus finals with a gold in rope, silver with hoop, and bronze with ribbon but, according to coach Viner, Batyrshina was beginning to feel that there was not enough room for both her and Kabaeva at the top.
 Batyrshina quietly retired a short time after Europeans, at 19 years of age.

 After her retirement, Batyrshina began coaching.
 In 1999, she was briefly invited to serve as a trainer at the UNOPAR gym in Londrina, Brazil, helping prepare the Brazilian group for the 2000 Summer Olympics in Sydney.

-On 15 February 2015, a star-studded gala was held in Russia for the 80th founding anniversary of Rhythmic Gymnastics.
+On 15 February 2015, a gala was held in Russia for the 80th founding anniversary of rhythmic gymnastics.
 The venue was held in the historical Mariinsky Theatre in St. Petersburg.
 Among those who performed at the gala were Russian former Olympic champions, Olympic medalists and World champions including: Batyrshina, Evgenia Kanaeva, Yulia Barsukova, Irina Tchachina, and Daria Dmitrieva.